paulo-techie/to-do-list/README.md

-# Library-js
+# To Do List

-> Libary-js is a simple introductory javascript project to demonstrate how to create a form using HTML and use Javascript to populate it.
+> To Do List is a simple Javascript app that lets you add tasks by date and delete them when done.

 ![](screenshot.png)